-Independent Study is a good option for students with tight schedules and who are self-motivated, conscientious and learn well on their own.
+Independent Study courses are a good option for students with tight schedules who are self-motivated, conscientious and learn well on their own.

 - Do not bring any firearms or ammunition; all necessary equipment will be supplied.

 - Dress for the weather.
 Activities can occur outdoors rain or shine.

 - Bring a lunch, snacks, and plenty to drink and/or a reusable water bottle.